Cloufield/gwaslab/docs/index.md

 ## Documentation and tutorials

-Documentation and tutorials for GWASLab are avaiable at [here](https://cloufield.github.io/gwaslab/).
+Documentation and tutorials for GWASLab are available at [here](https://cloufield.github.io/gwaslab/).

 ## Functions